Tips for Teaching Multiple Delivery Courses with Remote Learners

 - Communicate with your remote students well before your class meeting.

-- In your Announcement, provide students with specific details regarding your meeting dates/times/physical location, technology hardware/software requirements, a link to your virtual session, as well as a class agenda.
+- In your Announcement, provide students with specific details regarding your meeting dates/times/physical location, technology hardware/software requirements, a link to your virtual session, and a class agenda.

 - Share your remote learner student expectations.
 Here is a sample "student expectations" list.